thingsboard/thingsboard.github.io/docs/iot-gateway/mqtt.md

 #### Mapping

-This section will describe various configuration options that allow to specify mapping between Thingsboard features and existing/legacy device protocols.
+This section will describe various configuration options that allow specifying the mapping between Thingsboard features and existing/legacy device protocols.

 ##### Attributes & Timeseries data upload